swatso2020/EmployeeManagementSystem/README.md

   * **first_name** - VARCHAR(30) to hold employee first name
   * **last_name** - VARCHAR(30) to hold employee last name
   * **role_id** - INT to hold reference to role employee has
   * **manager_id** - INT to hold reference to another employee that manager of the current employee.
-This field may be null if the employee has no manager
+This field may be null if the